Skip to main content

 }

-The OAuth2 client permissions MUST be configured to solely allow access to the API resources defined in the corresponding asset, checking HTTP method (read vs. full access), path (e.g. for input / output / sharing state), query parameters and body of the HTTP request sent to the data plane public API which acts as a proxy for the BPDM Gate API7.
+There MUST be measures in place, that prevent direct access to the Gate API from outside the internal environment of the operating company.
+Access from outside of the internal environment of the operating company to the Gate API MUST only be possible via the Data Space Connector.
+The OAuth2 client permissions MUST be configured to solely allow access to the API resources defined in the corresponding asset, checking HTTP method (read vs. full access), path (e.g. for input / output / sharing state), query parameters and body of the HTTP request sent to the data plane public API of the Data Space Agent, which acts as a proxy for the Gate API7

 2.2.4 ERROR HANDLING